turinglife/leetcode/README.md

 Most important is the ability to write clean and correct code—it’s not enough just to be correct.
 A lot of people will be interacting with your code once you’re on the job, so it should be readable, maintainable, and extensible where appropriate.

+Break the problem down and define abstractions.
+One crucial skill we look for is the ability to handle complexity by breaking problems into manageable sub-problems.
+For anything non-trivial, you’ll want to avoid writing one giant, monolithic function.
+Feel free to define helper functions, helper classes, and other abstractions to reach a working solution.
+You can leverage design patterns or other programming idioms as well.
+Ideally, your solution will be well-factored and as a result easy to read, understand, and prove correct.